Service dogs are specially trained to assist people with mental health conditions such as anxiety, depression, or post-traumatic stress disorder.

 Dogs need to be regularly fed and walked and are very good at reminding you if you are falling behind schedule.

-Even though dogs are a lot of work, having responsibility for them promotes mental health by building self-esteem.
+Even though dogs are a lot of work, being responsible for them promotes mental health by building your self-esteem.

-When you learn that you’re capable of taking care of another creature, you start to realize that you are capable of taking care of yourself.
+When you learn that you’re capable of taking care of another life, you start to realize that you are capable of taking care of yourself.

 Dogs create a sense of calm and confidence and, amazingly, can even warn you of an oncoming anxiety attack.

-A review of 69 studies found that regular interaction with animals reduces many stress-related parameters.
-(16)
+A review of 69 studies confirmed what animal lovers already know — that regular interaction with animals reduces many stress-related parameters.

-One study found that a having a dog can reduce stress even better than a close friend.
-(18)
+One study found that owning a pet dog can reduce stress even better than a close friend.

 Stress has often been described as “time traveling” — worrying about the future and ruminating about the past.

-But your dog can work like meditation by keeping you fully in the present moment.
+But your dog’s presence can work like meditation to keep you fully in the present moment.